 However, Dr. Danesh Alam, a behavioral medical director at Optum, notes that “video games can have an impact on the reward systems of the developing brain.
 We need more research to understand the long-term effects on children.”

 Video games can be a fun, immersive and shared activity with friends and family.
 They can also help with memory and cognitive abilities, depending on the type of game.
-But it’s important to figure out time limits that work for your family, preferably with your child’s input.
+But with video gaming an ever-present option during the day, it’s important to figure out time limits that work for your family, preferably with your child’s input.
 There is no set agreed-upon time for appropriate video game playing by child psychologists.
 It depends on many factors, including the child’s age.
 However, the American Academy of Pediatrics (AAP) has recently come out with revised guidelines for screen time:

 - For children from the ages of 2 to 5, they recommend a maximum of one hour a day.